TheoKand/FootballStats/README.md

 # FootballStats
 A web application that displays results and statistics from the top European football leagues.
 I have gathered this data by querying and parsing a popular football statistics web site.
 For this purpose I created a custom spider program (not shared here) that uses HTTP and regular expressions and to download and parse match data.

 This includes German Bundesliga, English Premier League, Italy Seria A, Spain La Liga, France League 1 and Portugal Primeira Liga.
-The data range is from 2000 to 2015.

 Demo: http://goalsweb20170519023933.azurewebsites.net/